v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Does Microsoft 365 Copilot in Viva Glint have the ability to look across multiple surveys or just one at time?**

 **A:** One at a time, for now.
-Additionally, Copilot in Viva Glint only reads Ad hoc and Recurring survey programs, but we are looking to add the feature to employee lifecycle and always-on programs in the future.
+Additionally, Copilot in Viva Glint only reads Ad hoc and Recurring survey programs, but we're looking to add the feature to employee lifecycle and always-on programs in the future.

 <br>**Q: Can Microsoft 365 Copilot in Viva Glint generate a PowerPoint from the results?**